-- 35. Narcissists must control other people and their environment, including one's beliefs, feelings, and actions so that they will be able to feel safe and conceal their insecurities in life. - A) It is an obligation for narcissists to control other people argetheir environment, including one's beliefs, feelings, and actions if they want to feel safe and conceal their insecurities in life. - B) In order to feel safe and hide their insecurities in life, narcissists are obliged to control other people and their environment, including one's beliefs, feelings, and actions. - C) As they want to feel safe and hide their insecurities in life, one's beliefs, feelings, and actions. - D) Narcissists who want to feel safe and hide their insecurities in life tend to control other people and their environment, including one's beliefs, feelings, and actions. - E) Narcissists have to control other people and their environment, including one's beliefs, feelings, and actions because it is the only way to feel safe and conceal their insecurities in life.
+- A) It is an obligation for narcissists to control other people and their environment, including one's beliefs, feelings, and actions if they want to feel safe and conceal their insecurities in life. - B) In order to feel safe and hide their insecurities in life, narcissists are obliged to control other people and their environment, including one's beliefs, feelings, and actions. - C) As they want to feel safe and hide their insecurities in life, narcissists control other people and their environment, including one's beliefs, feelings, and actions. - D) Narcissists who want to feel safe and hide their insecurities in life tend to control other people and their environment, including one's beliefs, feelings, and actions. - E) Narcissists have to control other people and their environment, including one's beliefs, feelings, and actions because it is the only way to feel safe and conceal their insecurities in life.